EU antitrust regulators open third front against Google

 British price comparison site Foundem, whose complaint triggered the EU investigation, urged the Commission to take speedy action.

-"We are concerned that if it does not act conclusively in the near future there may be little competition left to protect," Foundem Chief Executive Shivaun Raff said in a statement.
+"We are concerned that if it does not act conclusively in the near future there may be little competition left to protect," Foundem CEO Shivaun Raff said in a statement.

-Lobbying group FairSearch, whose members Expedia and TripAdvisor complained about Google, said the issue is global.
+Lobbying group FairSearch, whose members Expedia (EXPE.O)and TripAdvisor (TRIP.O) complained about Google, said the issue is global.

 The EU's pursuit of Google, along with probes into other U.S. multinationals over tax issues and control of personal data, has caused irritation in Washington, with President Barack Obama last year accusing Europe of veering toward protectionism.